openbabel/documentation/FileFormats/SVG_2D_depiction.rst

 -r  *ows<num> number of rows in table(not displayed in GUI)* -N <num>  *max number objects to be output*
 -l  *draw grid lines*
--h <condition><color>  *highlight mol if condition is met*
+-h <condition>  *highlight mol if condition is met*

     The condition can use descriptors and properties, See documentation on ``--filter`` option for details.
-    Specifying the highlight color is optional.
+    To highlight in a particular color, follow the condition by a color.
 -i  *add index to each atom*

     These indices are those in sd or mol files and correspond to the